Connect with others who understand.

 Medical Power of Attorney and Alzheimer’s

-An Alzheimer’s diagnosis is a life-changing event that can alter the way you think about your future (or that of your loved one).
-Alzheimer’s progression can often be unpredictable, so it’s important to plan for the care and well-being of a person living with the condition as early as possible.
-Part of that preparation includes arranging for someone to have medical power of attorney (POA).
+An Alzheimer’s diagnosis is a life-changing event that can alter your family’s future.
+Alzheimer’s progression can often be unpredictable, so it’s important to plan for the care and well-being of a person with the condition as early as possible.
+Part of that preparation includes arranging a medical power of attorney (POA) — a legal form that grants someone authority to make medical decisions for you if you’re no longer able to.

 Some people might struggle with advance care planning, such as creating a living will or filling out advance directives.
 Planning for your future ensures that your wishes are fulfilled.
-It can also make it easier for your loved ones to navigate challenging end-of-life care decisions.
+Planning ahead also makes it easier for caregivers to navigate important decisions about a loved one’s care.

 Members of myALZteam have mentioned the importance of these documents.
 One member wrote, “Do get the paperwork done early — power of attorney, health care power of attorney, living will.
 Hopefully, you will not need any of them soon, but it will be so much easier if he can sign the paperwork now.”